Risks to forest carbon in a changing climate

 As with all of our work, we aim to improve these methods and models over time, as we and others work on and better understand these problems.
 For an issue as important to the public as understanding future climate risk, we hope to keep demonstrating the value of doing the work in the open.

-Our work is described in detail in our preprint.
+Our work is described in detail in our publication.
 Here we describe some of our methods in brief.
 Projections are based upon simulations from the Coupled Model Intercomparison Project Phase 6 (CMIP6).
 We used results from six global climate models (GCM) and unless otherwise stated all results reflect the multi-model mean.
 We produced risk projections on a 4km equal area grid for all regions in the continental US that were at least 50% forested in 2016 based on the National Land Cover Database.
 Depending on the risk, we produced either monthly (fire) or decadal (insects and drought) projections.
 We then aggregated projections to create rolling 20-year means of disturbance risk.

 Our approach has a number of important limitations.
 First, these projections do not include any negative feedbacks — periods of low risk followed by disturbances — and thus likely overpredict risk integrated over long time scales.
 Second, these projections assume static forest composition and distribution over time, and thus do not include feedbacks between disturbances and subsequent forest growth.
 Third, they do not explicitly include any interactions among risks.